mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 - Content characteristics in Netflix's historical catalog
 - Trends in content production over the years
 - Popular genres on Netflix
+- **NEW:** Which directors have the most content available on Netflix

 ## 🤝 Contributing